e-Learning for Educators

 After completing the work in a given lesson, participants are expected to return to the course to complete additional lessons, participate in the online discussion, and to explore additional resources in the Learn More section.

 Course Requirements & Grading

 Successful completion of the course will be based on the following requirements:

-As a final project, participants will pick one unit they teach for which they will develop a specific plan for student collaboration.
+As a Final Course Project, participants will pick one unit they teach for which they will develop a specific plan for student collaboration.
 Participants are expected to work independently on the final project throughout the course.
 During Session/Module Three, participants will submit their project with Modules 1, 2, and 3 completed to the course dropbox for facilitator review.
-Each participant is expected to submit a completed final project to the facilitator before the end of Session/Module Five.
+Each participant is expected to submit a completed final project via the course dropbox to the facilitator before the end of Session/Module Five.
 In Module/Session Six, participants will engage in the review/reflection of their Final Course Project and submit their response document to the facilitator.
 Rubrics are available as a resource for facilitators and participants to review the course project expectations.

 About this Course

 Course surround developed by EdTech Leaders Online (ETLO).